 Courses are offered in Studio Arts, Computer Graphics, Photography, Graphic Design, and Art History.
 Students may also pursue a major in Communication and concentrate in Visual Communication (see Communication).

 - Student will be able to demonstrate an understanding of the historical/cultural context for the arts, and become acquainted with philosophical and theoretical perspectives related to the field through writing.

 - Student will be able to use the vocabulary of design and composition, as well as demonstrate critical awareness of the relationship between form and content.

 - Student will be able to use two or three art mediums, demonstrating a foundation of proficiency in at least one.

 - Student will be able to develop a personal process in the creative and critical elements of visual expression by using curiosity, flexibility, commitment, passion, receptivity, risk-taking, honesty, and determination.

-- Student will demonstrate her learning through an internship experience in a professional visual arts environment, and in addition, will demonstrate new knowledge gained from her experience.
+- Student will demonstrate her/his learning through an internship experience in a professional visual arts environment, and in addition, will demonstrate new knowledge gained from her/his experience.